Action Guides

 This toolkit contains some resources that are just for you, as a caregiver, and some that are designed to be used directly with kids.
 Some are downloads and some are videos.
 They address different themes, including cultural pride and family roots, understanding and managing racism and bias, and cross-racial solidarity.
 Take a look through and see where you might want to begin!

 EmbraceRace is grateful to the researchers from the Asian American Families Study Collaborative for their partnership on this toolkit.
+Please note that this toolkit - hopefully the first of many - does not focus on kids of Pacific Islander heritage.

 Action Guides

 This short, kid-friendly video introduces the rich diversity within Asian American communities — perfect for watching together with your child.
-After watching the videos together, discuss your reactions, reflections,
+After watching the videos together, discuss your reactions, reflections, and wonderings by using the accompanying discussion prompts.

 Sometimes, we may feel like being “different” than others — for the way we look, for eating different foods, or for speaking different languages — is a bad thing.
 Whenever being “different” makes us feel unhappy, thinking about the special details of our cultures and heritages can help us remember how our cultures actually make us unique and important.